raspberrypilearning/interactive-animation/en/step_8.md

 --- collapse ---
 ---

-title: How to ... designing in the Paint editor
+title: How to ... design with the Paint editor

 ---
 --- /collapse ---